Olliang/Time-Series-Forcasting-Seq2Seq/How it works.md

-I assume you know how RNN and LSTM looks like, but let’s have a short reminder.
+I assume you know how simple RNN and LSTM look like, but let’s have a short reminder.
 LSTM was proposed mainly to address gradient vanishing problem typical naïve RNN suffers from, since the hidden states and cell states updated in each LSTM cell through 3 gates will help capture those relatively longer previous memory.

 ![LSTM](https://github.com/Olliang/Time-Series-Forcasting/blob/master/images/LSTM%20network.png)